RESTHeart Cloud is coming soon! Stay tuned!

 1. Create a root user with your chosen credentials

-2. Set up full permissions allowing all operations on your instance
+2. Set up full permissions allowing all operations on your API Service

 3. Test the authentication to ensure everything works correctly